A universal movie experience

 Visually impaired theater guests who use Video Description devices

 Imagine listening to the iconic Rocky theme song but not associating it with Sylvester Stallone’s training montage.
 Audio and video work together to create an immersive cinematic experience.
 When one piece is missing, you risk degrading the integrity of the whole movie.
 Unfortunately, this is the reality for people with moderate to severe visual impairments.
 These guests use Video Description assistive devices in movie theaters and the entire process of acquiring, using, getting help and returning these devices is rigged with problems.

-CinemAll is a mobile application that aims to address these problems and instead of having to rent used theater equipment, users can now leverage their own devices and headsets to more closely replicate the standard movie-watching experience.
+CinemAll is a mobile application that aims to address these problems and instead of having to rent used theater equipment, users can now leverage their own devices and headsets to more closely replicate the standard movie-watching experience in a theater.

 Select your movie

 Users will be select the movie theater either by entering details or scanning the ticket.